loo00r/Chatbot/README.md

 Thorough Planning: Planning and design helped anticipate challenges and devise appropriate solutions.

 Continuous Testing: Regular testing throughout development helped identify and address issues early.

 Community Resources: Leveraging online forums and documentation provided valuable insights and solutions.
-Last bits of context
-The most important file is app.py.
-Go there to see the prompt for the AI phone agent.
-Everything else enables the visual interface (the form) so that you can interact with our API.